Currently, all children aged 3-4 years old are eligible for 15 hours per week free nursery education during term time.

 Can I use my entitlement outside of term time?

 The offer is for 30 hours a week free childcare based on 38 weeks a year, generally to fall in line with the school term.
-This is equivalent to an additional 570 hours per year giving a total of 1140 hours.
+This is the same as an additional 570 hours per year, giving a total of 1,140 hours.

 Can I move my child to a different provider within the year?